neilmshah/flixMovieViewer-iOS/README.md

 - [x] Dynamic Height Cells (+1)
 - [x] Collection View AutoLayout (+2)

-The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: